Erdi Dikmen

-Erdi Dikmen (born 6 February 1997) is a Turkish professional footballer who plays as a defender for Sakaryaspor.
+Erdi Dikmen (born 6 February 1997) is a Turkish professional footballer who plays as a defender for TFF 1.
+Lig club Vanspor.

 Professional career

 Dikmen is a product of the youth academy of Samsunspor, and signed his first professional contract with them in 2012.
 He transferred to Ankara Keçiörengücü and helped them get promoted to the TFF First League.
 On 27 September 2020, he transferred to Ankaragücü.
 He made his professional debut with Ankaragücü in a 0–0 Süper Lig tie with Sivasspor on 27 September 2020.

 On 17 June 2022, Dikmen signed a two-year contract with Altınordu after playing for the club on loan previously.

 International career

-Dikmen is a youth international for Turkey, having represented the Turkey U15s and U16s.
+Dikmen is a former youth international for Turkey, having represented the Turkey U15s and U16s.